asibahi/asibahi.github.io/content/thoughts/2024-10-17-the-hanging-gardens-problem/index.md

 The solution does not have to be one big shape.
 It actually *cannot*, because of the Red Cube.

+> **tl;dr** I gave up on the problem due to time and memory constraints.
+However, while I was at it, I found solutions to two, equally interesting, sub problems, and nice graphics.

 ## Wave Function Collapse

 I asked around in a number of Discord servers on how to approach solving the problem programmatically, outside of 3-D printing the set and physically assembling it by hand.
 The [Gorilla Sun](https://www.gorillasun.de) Creative Coding server suggested that using the [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse) algorithm might be the best fit for the problem, and suggested [a very excellent Youtube video from the Coding Train](https://www.youtube.com/watch?v=rI_y2GAlQFM) implementing the algorithm in Javascript.
 It is a *very* good video that I suggest watching.